eddyerburgh/blog/_posts/2017-05-07-stub-dependencies-vue-unit-tests.md

 Using babel-plugin-rewire, and using inject-loader.

-The full working repos are on github - <a href="https://github.com/eddyerburgh/stub-vue-components-babel-rewire" target="_blank">using babel-plugin-rewire</a> and <a href="https://github.com/plasticine/inject-loader" target="_blank">using inject-loader</a>.
+The full working repos are on github - <a rel="noopener" href="https://github.com/eddyerburgh/stub-vue-components-babel-rewire" target="_blank">using babel-plugin-rewire</a> and <a rel="noopener" href="https://github.com/plasticine/inject-loader" target="_blank">using inject-loader</a>.

 If you have any questions, leave a comment